 In the British Isles, traditionally, Mountain Rescue has been performed by mountaineers, for mountaineers, and is entirely voluntary.
 There is no charge for mountain rescue in the United Kingdom, but that is not to say that it is free.
 All the expenses of rescue are covered by voluntary donations and fund raising.
 With the cost of modern equipment and training, operating budgets can run into many thousands of pounds.
 As a team we do approximately 120 rescues per year, and the cost of running the team is £60,000 per annum.

 The Ogwen Valley Mountain Rescue Organisation operates over about 150 square miles of Northern Snowdonia.
 It maintains a base (Bryn Poeth), and two Land Rover Ambulances.
-In an average year, the team will perform about 60 rescues, including river rescues and searching for missing and vulnerable persons in rural or urban areas.
+In an average year, the team will perform over 120 rescues, including river rescues and searching for missing and vulnerable persons in rural or urban areas.

 Treble Three, or more simply 333, was set up in 1997.
 The purpose of the group is to help raise both the profile and funds for the Ogwen Valley Mountain Rescue Organisation.
 The enigmatic numbers were chosen as they are the last three digits of our telephone number and quite frankly they are reminiscent of 999.